Title IXHuman Resources

 "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance..."
 20 U.S.C. § 1681

 While compliance with the law is everyone's responsibility, oversight of Morrisville State College's compliance with Title IX is the responsibility of the Title IX Coordinator.
-Questions or concerns regarding Title IX should be directed to Morrisville State College's Title IX Coordinator.
+Questions or concerns regarding Title IX should be directed to Sarah Steele, Morrisville State College's Title IX Coordinator or the individuals listed below.

 Do you believe you have been a victim of sexual misconduct?
 Whether or not you reported the incident to the college, we'd like your opinion on how we can improve the effectiveness of our campus policies and procedures that address sexual misconduct.
 I welcome your suggestions and/or feedback.